 How to Document Employee Performance

-Tips for Knowing When, Why, How, and What to Document in Employee Performance
+Tips for Knowing When, Why, How, and What to Document

 In the world of human resources and employment, documentation about an employee’s performance can make or break your ability to discipline, terminate, or fairly promote, reward, and recognize employees.